nRF24/rf24-rs/README.md

 ## Supported platforms
 This project aims to support the [embedded rust][embedded-rs] ecosystem.
 This includes but is not limited to Linux on RPi.
-Points of interest:
+Other points of interest:
-- [crates.io for embedded-hal crates][crates-hal] or
+- [crates.io for embedded-hal crates][crates-hal]
 - [awesome embedded rust][awesome-hal]
-- the [embedded-hal][eh]
+- the [embedded-hal][eh] framework

 ## Goals
 Here is the intended roadmap: